 As you get to know the conditions and what layers works best, you can dress exactly the way you need to.
 For the once a year skier/boarder the 3-1 modular jacket is probably a better option, like the Columbia Whirlibird Interchange Jacket or the The North Face Carto Tri-Climate Jacket.

 Homemade Layering Systems

 It’s worth noting here that it is possible and, often, advisable to create your own layering system.
-Selecting your own shell and insulation layer (or multiple different insulations) means you have full control over every variable.
+Selecting your own hard shell jacket and insulation layer (or multiple different layers of insulation) means you have full control over every variable.

 Most outdoor professionals will choose this method due to the superior level of control provided in choice of gear.